 It all depends on the breeder.
 Some breeders may have a long waiting list, others might have availability.

-We use breeders because we are working with a sensitive population who have health risks.
+We use breeders because we are working with a sensitive population who have health risks and lower immune systems.
 We must know where the puppies have come from and know that the puppies are also healthy.
+It is important to POP that we site visit responsible breeders to verify they living conditions of the pups.

 The humane society states, “Responsible dog breeders are vital partners in our work to make every dog healthy and happy.”
 Link from quote: http://www.humanesociety.org/issues/puppy_mills/facts/